cirruslabs/cirrus-ci-docs/docs/support.md

     * **Severity 4** - Questions or Clarifications around features or documentation Minimal or no Business Impact.
       Information, an enhancement, or documentation clarification is requested, but there is no impact on the operation of Cirrus CI.

-!!! info "How to submit a priority issue"
+!!! info "How to submit a priority or an urgent issue"
-    Once your organization [signs the Priority Support Subscription contract](#how-to-purchase-priority-support-subscription), members of your organization will get access to a separate support email specified in your subscription contract.
+    Once your organization [signs the Priority Support Subscription contract](#how-to-purchase-priority-support-subscription), members of your organization will get access to separate support emails specified in your subscription contract.

 ## Priority Support Pricing